AmpersandTarski/Ampersand/commands.md

           Generate an .adl file that contains the relations of formal-ampersand, populated with the the meta-population of your own .adl model, in case you want a metamodel.

+## TODO: Get the test files working again

+The regression tests, as done with travis-ci, are grouped in directories.
+Each directory that contains a file named `testinfo.yaml` will be taken into account.
+All _*.adl_ files in that directory will be tested according to the specification in testinfo.yaml.
+The specification file now has to be rewritten.
+Also the handling of these files have to be rewritten.